 Tomatoes can be canned using the water bath method.

-You can follow the tutorial that I used for making canned diced tomatoes or for canning applesauce.
+You can follow the tutorial that I used for making canned tomatoes or for canning applesauce.

-This frugal, easy homemade tomato sauce recipe uses fresh tomatoes WITH skins.
-The meatless Italian flavors are great for spaghetti, pasta, pizza, or soup!
-If you’re a meat lover, try my homemade 15-minute Italian meatballs and my tasty French bread.
+This quick and easy homemade tomato sauce recipe uses fresh tomatoes WITH skins.
+The smooth, rich Italian flavors are great for spaghetti, pasta, pizza, or soup!

 - Prep Time: 10 minutes